 Ultrasound-guided injections are often used for treating bursitis, neuritis and tendonitis.
 There are several other arthritic joints that can be difficult or even impossible to inject without image guidance like ultrasound.
 AnMed Health employs some of the most experienced physicians in the southeast in this field.

 Running medicine refers to diagnostics and treatments that are specifically focused on the needs of running athletes.
 Your running medicine specialist can assist you in staying healthy and injury-free by analyzing your gait and educating you on injury prevention methods.
 Many athletes rely on running medicine to help improve their performance.
-As a former olympic runner, Dr. Charles Edsall has a unique passion for this field.

 Physical therapy includes gentle stretching and strength-building exercises to improve balance, flexibility and range of motion.
 Physical therapy aims to reduce inflammation that causes pain and restore function in the musculoskeletal system.